ICMS-conference/icms-conference.github.io/2018/sessions/session11.md

 ---
 layout: default2018
-title: ICMS 2018 - Session 11: Backtrack search techniques in groups and combinatorics
+title: "ICMS 2018 - Session 11: Backtrack search techniques in groups and combinatorics"
 ---
 ## 11. Backtrack search techniques in groups and combinatorics